 Courses 331 and 332 may be credited in the Dutch department.
 They are of great benefit to teachers and students of history and literature.
-227. Penmanship manner of Winslow's Organization of Teaching Art: A Program for Art Education in the Schools.
-331. FLEMISH PAINTING Three hours
+227. PENMANSHIP

 Theory and practice.
 Freeman system.
 Blackboard writing also included.
-No college credit given for this course.
+No college credit given for this course,

-Art education in the elementary school will be treated in the
+301. INDUSTRIAL ART Art education in the elementary school will be treated in the manner of Mathias' $The\ Teaching\ of\ Art.$